How To Go To LEGOLAND Malaysia From Singapore:

-However, there are several options of how to get to Legoland Malaysia.
+However, there are several options of how to get to Legoland Malaysia from Singapore.

-You can get there with a public bus, coach, Singapore-Johor taxi, limousine, yellow taxi and private car.
+You can get to Legoland Malaysia with a private car, public bus, coach, Singapore-Johor taxi, limousine and yellow taxi..

 The benefits and drawbacks of all of the ways of getting to Legoland Malaysia are discussed here in full detail.